My mechanic/dealership says that you can’t reprogram, re-code, or swap a used BMW ECU between cars. How can you help me?

 BMWs have an EWS (anti theft device) that has a password feature called the "Rolling Code" which changes between the DME and EWS every time that the car is turned off.
 This makes it virtually impossible to swap used ECU's between BMW cars.

-When I buy an Exchange BMW DME from you, will the unit be Plug and Play?
+When I purchase an Exchange DME, will the unit be Plug and Play?

 No. Our Exchange ECU's will be programmed to your BMW's VIN number.
 However, due to the fact that the EWS systems have a random "Rolling Code" we can't guess what this random code is.
 Therefore, we reset this feature to make the ECU "blank".